Conor Moynagh: Personal life

-Conor Moynagh works as Head of the Venture Capital wing of an Irish based US multinational.
+As of 2018, Conor Moynagh was working as a marketing consultant.

 Born in Sheffield, he comes from a family of four children, raised in Cavan and attended DCU where he studied Applied Physics and Sports Science and Health, and graduated with BSc (Hons) in 2016.

-His brother Killian also played Sigerson Football (NUI Galway and Queens Belfast) and Senior Championship Football, lining out with New York in both 2015 and 2016.
+His brother Killian also played Sigerson Football (NUI Galway and Queens Belfast) and Senior Championship football, lining out with New York in both 2015 and 2016.
 The brothers played against each other when Cavan played New York in the Mick Higgins Memorial Tournament in Gaelic Park, New York in 2015.

-Conor's father Patrick is a past Chairman of the Middle East GAA and recipient of the GAA President's International Award in 2024.
+Conor Moynagh's father, Patrick, is a past chairman of the Middle East GAA and recipient of the GAA President's International Award in 2024.

-Conor married Kerry LGFA player and Lispole (Kerry) & Foxrock-Cabinteely (Dublin) club-player Ciara Murphy on 21 December 2024 at a ceremony hosted at Kilruddery Estate Grain Store in Bray (Co.
-Wicklow) and a reception at Brooklodge & Macreddin Village in south Co.
-Wicklow, attended by family and friends including past GAA President Aogan O'Fearghail (his Primary School Head Teacher).

-Ciara captained the UCD Team to the Intervarsity's O'Connor Cup title in 2016 and holds multiple Dublin Senior Club and Leinster Club Championship titles with Foxrock Cabinteely LGFA Club.